Tim Denning, Ph.D.

 President and CEO

-Tim arrived at Georgia State in 2013, joining the university’s Institute of Biomedical Sciences from a research and academic tenure at Emory University.
+Tim arrived at Georgia State in 2013 as a research scientist in the university’s Institute of Biomedical Sciences.
 Just two years after his arrival, he was appointed associate director of the institute, a multi-faceted enterprise that fueled much of Georgia State’s rapid rise in scientific research.
 In November 2020, he was named vice president.

-While becoming a leader in research and commercialization, Tim had a successful career as a scientist, beginning with working as a postdoc at California’s acclaimed La Jolla Institute.
-In 2004, he was recruited to Emory, working first as a postdoc in the Emory Vaccine Center, led by GRA Eminent Scholar Rafi Ahmed.
-After receiving the NIH Pathway to Independence Award, which helps outstanding postdoctoral researchers transition to independent faculty positions, he joined the Department of Pediatrics and the Department of Pathology and Laboratory Medicine.
+While emerging as a leader in research and commercialization, Tim had a successful career as a scientist, beginning with working as a postdoc at California’s acclaimed La Jolla Institute.
+In 2004, he was recruited to Emory University, working first as a postdoc in the Emory Vaccine Center, led by GRA Eminent Scholar Rafi Ahmed.
+After receiving the NIH Pathway to Independence Award, which helps outstanding postdoctoral researchers transition to independent faculty positions, he joined Emory’s Department of Pediatrics and Department of Pathology and Laboratory Medicine as an assistant professor.